(see all rurality related pages)

 Aim and rationale

-Rurality can be understood as a body of economic, ecologic, societal and ethical attitudes, richness and qualities.
+Rurality can be defined as a body of economic, ecologic, societal and ethical attitudes, values and qualities.
 Exploring rurality in a contemporary setting of sustainability can help us rethink the human habitat.

 Understanding rurality today requires reaching beyond, or behind, often pejorative or restrictive current representations, connotations and feelings (ranging from culture/nature dichotomy, economically unsustainable agriculture or the “primitive” character of peasantry, to notions of aesthetic landscape, nostalgic nature, urban resource landscape, suburban dormitory, land to be urbanized, tourist attraction, and so on).
-While facing new emerging economic, societal and cultural stakes, can we learn from rurality?
+While facing emerging economic, societal and cultural stakes, can we learn from rurality?
 Can we uncover its lost or hidden values and potentials?
-The village as a critically sized urban prototype, social equilibrium, centrality of food economy, proximity of resources, cyclic resource and renewable energy management, mediation networking, reasonable mobility, a way of living and ethical attitude, presence to nature as an ongoing process of renewal, diversity, complexity, variety, intensity, are only some of them.
-The – conscious or unconscious – importance of rurality relative to the construction of identity is another one.
+The village as a critically sized urban prototype; social equilibrium and moral economics; sustainable food production; proximity and recycling of resources; renewable energy management; mediation networking; reasonable mobility; rootedness in nature as an ongoing process of renewal, diversity, complexity, variety, intensity: these are only some of them.
+The – conscious or unconscious – importance of rurality relative to the construction of human identity is another one.

 AlterRurality may then be a condition, phenomenon or value of contemporary renewal: can aspects of the rural re-inscribe themselves within our dwelling modes?
 A new, contemporary imaginary of rurality needs then to be constructed.
 By connecting researchers and inducing new trans-disciplinary leads and attitudes (from production to fertility, from building to caring, from planning to maieutics), the ARENA rurality network aims to explore new sensibilities for the future of human habitat.

-Pieter Versteegh, PhD, professor of architectural project and theory at ESA Ecole Spéciale d’Architecture, Paris.
+Pieter Versteegh, PhD, head of Psychearchitecture.net, free-lance professor of architectural project and theory

 Partners / scientific committee: